Join My Fermenting Course

 Instructions

-3. Now melt your chocolate, or you might choose to make up a raw chocolate version, you choose.
+3. Now melt your chocolate, or you might choose to make up a raw chocolate version; you decide.
 Using two spoons, dip the frozen bananas in your chocolate.
 Pop them back on the tray and let them set for a 15mins in the freezer.
 Then get MUNCHING!

 Notes